cyberwizardinstitute/workshops/html-css-javascript-an-eternal-rgb-triple-rainbo.md

 Know that it is Javascript by another name.

-And do not speak again to the person who uttered that phrase
+And do not speak again to the person who uttered that phrase.

-until the passing of they current mental weather.

 Nevertheless, it is not always advisable to do everything with javascript.